dennlinger/summaries/REPRODUCIBILITY.md

 Author: Dennis Aumiller

+## System Requirements

+* OS: Tested on Ubuntu 20.04
+* Python3.7 or later
+* 7 GB disk memory for datasets
+* CUDA-compatible GPU preferable for reproduction of inference runs

+## Installation Notes
 **Note: This has been tested on Ubuntu 20.04 LTS.
 A successful reproduction on other systems is not guaranteed!**
 Furthermore, this assumes you have Python3.7+ installed on your system.